vs-ude/fyr-www/content/intro/lang.md

 var p Person = {name: "Joe"}
 ```

-the field `gender` is not explicitly initialized and therefore defaults go `"male"`, because the string literal `"male"` is the first type option on `Gender`.
+the field `gender` is not explicitly initialized and therefore defaults go `"male"`, because the symbol `"male"` is the first type option on `Gender`.

 ### Struct Type